-Agnes Irwin's early childhood education program is led by professionals who use their training, expertise, and years of experience to create a high-quality learning environment for girls and their parents.
+Agnes Irwin's early childhood education program, near Newtown Square and Bryn Mawr, is led by professionals who use their training, expertise, and years of experience to create a high-quality learning environment for girls and their parents.
 Our program is designed around current research about what makes for a strong early childhood classroom, and grounded in developmentally-appropriate practices.
 Teachers know the importance of observing and documenting each child's learning, and regularly communicate with parents to share milestones and developmental progress.

 The early childhood program at AIS teaches girls to be girls.
 They are helped to take risks in a safe place, they are taught to learn from their mistakes, and they learn how to be a friend to everyone.

 Our PreK is a full-day program that enables preschoolers to enjoy developmentally-appropriate activities while mastering knowledge and skills needed for success in kindergarten.
 PreK girls enjoy a classroom designed especially for them, with large windows and outdoor grassy areas for water and sand play.
 The environment encourages the girls to engage in imaginative play, alone and with others.
 Decisions about curriculum, routines and schedules reflect an understanding of how young girls learn and grow.
 Integrated themes are selected to introduce ideas and permit exploration of each girls' own interests.